Exploration of Lens using GraphQL¶

 GraphQL Query Examples¶

-This section provides sample GraphQL queries that you can use directly in Lens Studio.
+This section provides sample GraphQL queries that you can use directly in Explorer Studio of the Data Product Hub.
 You can also use these queries with the

 Querying a dimension¶